Hard-Fi: Formation and early success

-While Archer was making demos to produce an album, he went into the Staines hi-fi shop where Ross Phillips worked, simply so he could listen to his latest demos on the shop's best equipment.
+While Archer was making demos to produce an album, he went into the Staines hi-fi shop where Ross Phillips worked, simply so he could listen to his latest demos on the shop's better equipment.
 Philips apparently asked Archer who had played guitar on his demos and Archer said that it was himself.
 Phillips said it was "shit" and was therefore recruited to play guitar for the new group.
 Steve Kemp was already an old friend of Archer, while it took Kai Stephens little persuasion to leave his job as a "pest killer" at Rentokil.
-When Stephens played guitar before joining Hard-Fi, he liked to copy chords from bands such as Led Zeppelin and Pink Floyd who are two of his favourite artists along with The Clash and hip-hop acts such as Run DMC and N.W.A.
+When Stephens played guitar before joining Hard-Fi, he liked to copy chords from bands such as Led Zeppelin and Pink Floyd who are two of his favourite artists along with The Clash and hip-hop acts such as Run-DMC and N.W.A.

 The band were signed to newly formed independent label Necessary Records, owned by Clarke.
 The majority of Stars of CCTV was recorded in a variety of unusual acoustic environments - in bedrooms, in pubs, and played back in their producer, Wolsey White's, BMW.
-1000 copies of this record were pressed with only 500 going on public sale, and the initial plan was to sell 1000 each time.
+1,000 copies of this record were pressed with only 500 going on public sale, and the initial plan was to sell 1000 each time.
 However, it quickly sold out, receiving critical acclaim and radio play, proving a lot more successful than the band had imagined.
 Most of the album was recorded in a disused mini cab office, which cost them about £300 and is known to this day as the "Cherry Lips" Studio.
 The band used to try to make their music sound more atmospheric by putting a microphone in the corridor to add echo; listening closely to the record reveals that this also picked up passers-by humming and whistling and the occasional aeroplane flying overhead.

 Archer desperately tried to generate publicity for the band through the Staines Observer, to no avail; "We sent them a press release and a photo," said Archer.
 "The press release was all like, the hard-hitting sound of the streets and stuff.
 And the article came out going, 'Richard Archer, former pupil of Thamesmead School ...'
 Whatever you say, they seem to be most interested in what school you went to."

 The band were then licensed to the major label Atlantic Records in December 2004, where they were given the chance to re-record the album in the renowned Abbey Road Studios, among other well known studios, however they went back to the cab office to maintain their sound.